Michigan Minimum Wage Threatens to Drive Janitorial Service Pricing Up

 - Employee Benefits

-- Management Free
+- Management Fee

 - Profit

-Labor is the single greatest expense in a janitorial service so it follows that when there is an increase in the Michigan minimum wage, it becomes very challenging to keep prices static.
-The most effective, responsive janitorial companies will look everywhere within their business to make things leaner to avoid passing on additional costs to the customer, including things that reduce reduces labor hours like Team Cleaning, Smart Cleaning and efficient equipment, but if you need a certain amount of fixed labor hours, the costs of those hours will increase with an increase in our state’s minimum wage.
-So the goal is then to hold costs or at least, keep price increases as low as possible and understand precisely where any price increases are coming from.
-Leaner processes can help keep prices steady as Michigan’s minimum wage continues to rise, but the impact on the labor component of janitorial prices is unavoidable.
+But if your facility requires a certain amount of fixed labor hours, the costs of those hours will increase with a rise in the state’s minimum wage.
+The goal is to hold costs, or at least keep price increases as low as possible, and understand exactly where any increases are coming from.
+Leaner processes can help keep prices steady as Michigan’s minimum wage continues to rise, but the impact on the labor component of janitorial pricing is unavoidable.